thirumurthis/Learnings/jbang/picocli_demo/Notes.md

 ### Picocli framework with Jbang

 - Picocli is a one-file framework for creating Java command line applications.
-- In this demonstrated we using picocli framework to java code takes command line arguments and performs some logic.
 - This blog will just demonstrate the usage of Picocli framework with Jbang, for more info refer the [picocli documentation](https://picocli.info/#_introduction).
-- Basic understanding of Jbang will help to execute the code
+- In this blog demonstrated how we can use picocli framework with JBang that takes command line arguments and performs some logic.
-- This blog doesn't explains the details of the code, just demonstrate how we can use the Picocli framework and Jbang like script for different usage.
+- This blog doesn't explains the details of the code, just demonstrate how we can use the Picocli framework and JBang like script for different usage.
+- Basic understanding of JBang will help to execute the code

 #### Pre-requisites
 - Jbang CLI installed